-Plant your Clematis so their ‘head’ is in the sun and their ‘feet’ are in the shade.
-In other words they like their root zone to be cool and protected.
+The old saying is to plant your Clematis so their ‘head’ is in the sun and their ‘feet’ are in the shade.
+In other words, they like their root zone to be cool and protected while their tendrils enjoy the sunshine.
 In exposed positions this can be achieved with mulch and or by using other plants to shield the roots from the sun.
 The plant should be allowed to grow up into a sunny position.

 Clematis can be trained to grow on a trellis, fence, through trees and shrubs, along pergolas or any where you like!
+They will need something a centimetre or less to twine in order to climb.
 They are so versatile, you can even use them as a ground cover.

-To perform at their best they should be fertilised well.
-Use a Rose Fertiliser every three months or when they are growing actively.
+To perform at their best, Clematis should be fertilised well.
+Use a Rose Fertiliser every three months or when they are actively growing.

 Grow Clematis in humus rich, moist, well drained soil.
 They need good drainage or the roots will rot.
 Plant Clematis so they will receive around six hours sun a day and shield from the hot afternoon rays.
-You can even grow Clematis in pots.
+You can even choose to grow your Clematis in pots.

 winter to spring